dargue3/rookiecard/readme.md

 ## rookiecard

-a social network for teams, athletes, and fans
+a social network for team sports, athletes, and their fans